pycr/pythongrid/README.md

 ## Creating the Database

 Find the sample database in folder [**sampledb**](https://github.com/pycr/pythongrid/blob/master/app/sample/).
-Using your favorite MySQL os Postgres client (more database supports are coming).
+Using your favorite SQLITE, MySQL or Postgres client (more database supports are coming).

-1. Create a new database named `sampledb`
+1. Create a new database named `sampledb` or `pygrid.db` file for SQLITE to put in the project root (not app)
 2. Run the sample sql script.

 ## Install Python